 Matthew Gray, University of Law - Manchester, introduces students to letter writing and legal research skills.

-Monika Danielska, University of Manchester introduces students to systems for managing documents, including making use of IntraLinks and Clio.
+Monika Danielska, University of Manchester introduces students to a system for managing documents, using Clio.

-Nicola Antoniou, Legal Advice Centre, Royal Holloway, University of London introduces students to systems for managing documents using, including making use Intralinks.
+Nicola Antoniou, Legal Advice Centre, Royal Holloway, University of London introduces students to a system for managing documents using Intralinks.

 Matthew Gray, University of Law - Manchester, introduces case and matter analysis, and provides a method for reviewing a file.